sekwah41/SekCLib/README.md

 As of this time we do not plan to support Fabric, though we will take a look into it in the future once we have the core features finished.
 As most of my mods are using this library or are moving over to using this library.

+# If you need help
+Please contact us on our [discord](https://discord.sekwah.com/).

+# Examples
+I will link examples as I switch other mods of my own over to doing multi-platform.

+I will also at some point setup the forge-testmod, fabric-testmod and core-testmod as another example to also allow for basic testing of the library during dev.